 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

-A Kubota lawn mower solenoid is like an on/off switch.
+A John Deere lawn mower solenoid is like an on/off switch.
 It is an electromagnet switch that is actuated to engage the starter motor to turn over the engine.

-The Kubota starter solenoid is usually mounted to the starter motor, but it doesn’t need to be to work correctly.
-Some lawn mower solenoids can be found mounted on the frame closer to the battery than the starter.
+The starter solenoid is usually mounted to the starter motor, but it doesn’t need to be to work correctly.
+Some lawn mower solenoids can be found mounted closer to the battery than the starter.

 Three & Four Post Solenoids